-3) The analysis and simulation results show that our three multicast forwarding algorithms in DTNs all can reduce the cost compared with flooding.
+3) The analytical and simulation results show that our all three multicast forwarding algorithms in DTNs can reduce the number of forwardings compared with flooding.
 The single copy model has the fewest number of forwardings.
 Latency comparison indicates that delegation forwarding has the least amount of latency.

-The rest of this paper is organized as follows: Section II discusses preliminary work.
+The rest of this paper is organized as follows: Section II discusses preliminary work: delegation forwarding algorithm.
 Section III presents an overview of our algorithms implemented in DTNs multicast.
 Section IV analyzes these algorithms.
 Section V focuses on the evaluation.
 Section VI reviews the related work.
 We summarize the work in Section VII.